School of Education and Human Sciences Code

 Grievance Committee

-Multicultural Committee - Membership.
-Membership on standing committees shall be limited to School faculty and student representatives as respectively set forth in Article I, Sections A and C, and as further set forth below with respect to each of the standing committees.
+Impact and Belonging Committee - Membership.
+Membership on standing committees shall be limited to School staff, faculty and student representatives as respectively set forth in Article I, Sections A, B, and D, and as further set forth below with respect to each of the standing committees.

 - General Authority of Standing Committees.
-Within its charge as described in this Code, each standing committee shall have the authority to transact business on behalf of the Assembly and to make recommendations to the Assembly, CAPC, or the Dean.
+Within its charge as described in this School Code, each standing committee shall have the authority to transact business on behalf of the School with approval of the Dean and to share information with and make recommendations to the Assembly or the Dean.

 - Creation and Dissolution.
-Standing committees shall serve at the discretion of the Assembly and may be created or dissolved by action of two-thirds of the Assembly members present and voting or through a mail ballot conducted in accord with Article II, Section D.
+Standing committees shall serve at the discretion of the Dean and may be created or dissolved by action of two-thirds of the Assembly members by electronic vote.

 - List of Standing Committees and General Powers and Responsibilities.
 The standing committees shall include the following: